mattdahl/scrutiny_scaling/README.md

 	rm *.rtf
 	```

-4. Remove the following duplicate opinions manually (for some reason LexisNexis sometimes returns concurring/dissenting opinions separately)
+4. Remove the following duplicate opinions manually (for some reason LexisNexis sometimes returns concurring/dissenting opinions separately).

 	```
 	Int'l Soc'y for Krishna Consciousness v.
 Lee, 505 U.S. 672(2).txt Bd. of County Comm'rs v.
 Umbehr, 518 U.S. 668.txt
 	```

 5. Pre-process the corpus.
+(Extract the majority opinion from each `.txt` file; tokenize it into paragraphs, sentences, and words; tag each word with its part of speech tag; and save the opinion as a `.pickle` file for future consumption.)

 	```
 	python3